Showing posts with label Jung. Show all posts

 The first readers of Religio Medici were at turns shocked, astonished and admiring of Browne's frank display of his enigmatic personality and his advocacy for greater tolerance in religious belief.
 He also invites his reader to witness the labyrinthine meanderings of his thought and a precocious talent for self-analysis is prominent throughout its pages.

-In Religio Medici the newly-qualified physician informs his reader of the psychic crisis which he'd experienced during his trial of self-examination.
+In Religio Medici the newly-qualified physician informs his reader of the psychic crisis he'd experienced during his trial of self-examination.
 His devout Christian faith was of its time, Hell along with the Devil were very real psychic entities to him.

 'The heart of man is the place the devil dwells in.
 I feel sometimes a hell within myself, Lucifer keeps his court in my breast, Legion is revived in me'.
 [3]